Family & Divorce Lawyers

 Tracy C. Brown B.A.
 Hon.
 (Toronto), J.D.
 (Osgoode)

 Tracy is a passionate advocate for reasonable resolutions guided by fairness and the ‘best interests of children’.
-She does not shy away from the Courtroom, but she will first work tirelessly to help clients avoid the Courtroom.
+She does not shy away from the Courtroom and has a proven track record as a tenacious, well-prepared, thorough and successful litigator at all levels of Court, but she will first work tirelessly to help clients avoid Court.
+Litigation should be the path of last resort in most Family matters.

 Strategic Counsel

-Trained in Mediation, Parenting Coordination and Collaborative Law, Tracy is increasingly guiding her clients away from the Courtroom.
+Trained in Mediation, Interest Based Negotiations, Collaborative Law, Parenting Coordination and Arbitration, Tracy is increasingly guiding her clients away from unnecessarily adversarial legal processes.
 She takes a collaborative approach to all matters unless and until this strategy becomes impossible.
-Whether in a formal Collaborative Divorce process or any other approach to family disputes, the better way is always one of the alternatives to litigation.
+Litigation is never the better way in family disputes – even when it becomes the only path to resolution.

 Even in litigation matters, Tracy is not a ‘hired gun’.
 She will make every effort to provide clients with the legal information, advice and guidance to come to reasonable positions centred on what really matters.
-Clients don’t want to set foot in a Courtroom unless they have a legally defensible position, which is objectively seen to be reasonable.
+Clients should never set foot in a Courtroom unless they have a legally defensible position, which is objectively seen to be reasonable.
 With information and advice, Tracy strives to enable clients to make informed and reasonable decisions throughout the legal process.

 Personalized Service

-When retained Tracy she really gets to know a client’s personal circumstances in depth.
+When retained Tracy really gets to know a client’s personal circumstances in depth.
 She tailors legal strategy to every specific situation.
 She is honest and upfront about a client’s legal case.
-If she believes a client has unrealistic expectations, she will say so.
-As with most Family lawyers, Tracy has a lot on her plate on any given day, but she makes every effort to be as responsive as possible to every client.
+If she believes you have unrealistic expectations, she will say so.
+She will refuse to take your money to advance a position which she believes to be legally indefensible or harmful to children.
+As with most Family lawyers, Tracy has a lot on her plate on any given day, but she makes every effort to be as responsive as possible and required by the circumstances.

 Commitment to “Do No Harm”

-In family disputes with children involved, Tracy believes that Family lawyers have an ethical obligation to “do no harm” to children, to the extent lawyers can impact on how the legal process affects children.
+In family disputes with children involved, Tracy believes that Family lawyers have an ethical obligation to “do no harm” to children, to the extent lawyers can influence how the legal process or the choices of their parent-clients impact on the children.
 Tracy is a Family lawyer who will advise against legal action that is unreasonable, vindictive, mean-spirited or losing sight of children’s best interests.

 Representing Children

-Tracy has always had a child-focused practice and she has considerable experience in working with high-conflict families.
+Tracy has always had a child-focused practice, and she has considerable experience in working with high-conflict families and the children caught up in these conflicts.
 She loves working with children and has specific training in meeting with children affected by family breakdown and parenting disputes.
-She is also trained in how personality disorders, mental illness and addiction affect children in separating families.
-She is well-versed in the detrimental effects of parental alienation and the alienating behaviours of high-conflict parents.
+She is also trained in how personality disorders, mental illness and addiction affect children in separating families and has long coordinated with mental health professionals on Family disputes.
+She is well-versed in the detrimental effects of alienating behaviours of high-conflict parents during separation and divorce and has developed expertise in working on matters involving parent-child contact problems and children resisting contact with parents following family breakdown.

 Education

-While at Osgoode, Tracy was selected for competitive mooting teams every year and worked as a Division Leader and Caseworker in the Community & Legal Aid Services Program (CLASP) where she handled a full caseload of immigration, refugee and employment matters.
-As a 2nd year Law student Tracy conducted her first trial in a wrongful dismissal action, reported as Valdivia v.
-Long G. [2007] O.J.
-No. 5207.
+While at Osgoode Hall Law School, Tracy excelled in competitive mooting, helped establish a Mediation Clinical Program, worked as a Division Leader in the Community & Legal Aid Services Program (CLASP) where she handled a full caseload of refugee, immigration, disability and human rights claims, and employment matters.
+As a 2nd year Law student Tracy had already conducted her first solo Trial in a Wrongful Dismissal action obtaining maximum damages.

 Select Training